-Retaliation & Wrongful Termination Lawyers in New Jersey
+Retaliation & Wrongful Termination Attorneys in New Jersey

-Were You Illegally Punished or Fired in NJ or Philadelphia?
+Were You Illegally Punished or Fired?
 We Can Help!

 If you were recently reprimanded or fired from work, you might be wondering if what happened to you was legal.
 You’ve probably heard of wrongful termination before, but you might not know quite what it means.
 In short, it’s illegal for your employer to fire or otherwise retaliate against you because you engaged in a legally protected activity, such as speaking up about discrimination, wage practices, or safety issues.

-If you think your employer terminated your employment for an unlawful reason, you can hold them accountable with help from The Law Firm of Morgan Rooks, P.C.
-Our retaliation and wrongful termination lawyers in New Jersey are experienced legal advocates when it comes to helping employees assert their rights after an employer infringed upon them.
-With our assistance, you can seek legal remedies such as being compensated for your economic losses and emotional distress that you suffered because of your employer’s retaliation.
+If you think your employer terminated your employment for an unlawful reason, you can hold them accountable with help from The Law Firm of Morgan Rooks.
+Our retaliation and wrongful termination lawyers are experienced legal advocates when it comes to helping employees assert their rights.
+With our assistance, you can seek legal remedies such as being compensated for losses and emotional distress suffered because of your employer’s actions.

-Getting fired or receiving disciplinary action at work is incredibly stressful under circumstances even when it is not motivated by an illegal reason.
+Getting fired or receiving disciplinary action at work is incredibly stressful, even when it is not motivated by an illegal reason.
 Typically, an illegal reason to terminate or retaliate against an employee is when the employer wants to punish them for engaging in a protected activity.
 Engaging in protected activity is something an employee has a right to do without fearing reprisal from their employer.

 Protected activities at work can include the following: